Pediatric pulmonary (lung and bronchial) services

 - Chief of Pediatric Pulmonology Ruth J. McDonald, a professor of clinical pediatrics whose areas of expertise include asthma, cystic fibrosis, chronic lung disease, and malformations of the lung.
 Her research focuses on pediatric pulmonary diseases and quality improvement.

-- Professor Kent E. Pinkerton, who also serves as professor in residence in the Department of Anatomy, Physiology and Cell Biology, interim director of the John Muir Institute of the Environment, and director of the Center for Health and the Environment.
+- Professor Kent E. Pinkerton, who also serves as professor in residence in the Department of Anatomy, Physiology and Cell Biology in the School of Veterinary Medicine, Director of the Center for Health and the Environment and Associate Director of the Western Center for Agricultural Health and Safety.
 His clinical and research interests focus on the effects of tobacco smoke, gases and particles on lung growth, lung development, immunoregulation, and neural control.
+He also studies the health impacts of engineered nanomaterials on the cardiopulmonary system.

 UC Davis Children's Hospital is the Sacramento region’s only nationally ranked, comprehensive hospital for children, serving infants, children, adolescents and young adults with primary, subspecialty and critical care.